darklang/docs/docs/contributing/adding-a-language-feature.md

 The execution of the language is defined in [`backend/src/LibExecution/Interpreter.fs:eval`](https://github.com/darklang/dark/blob/main/backend/src/LibExecution/Interpreter.fs).
-`eval` does the work of converting an expressions into a `dval` -- a Dark value.
+`eval` does the work of converting an expressions into a `dval` -- a Darklang value.

 For example, `DInt` is the run-time value of an integer, while `EInteger` is the expression that represents an integer. `eval` converts from an `EInteger` that the programmer added to their program, into a `DInt` that can be operated on (added, subtracted, etc).

-As another example, an `ELet` is a `let` statement in Dark.
+As another example, an `ELet` is a `let` statement in Darklang.
 When you see

 ```fsharp
 let x = 6